In Person – The shelves of resources are just outside our office doors in Appleton. We welcome you to stop by and browse the collection.

 Here on our website – Find a list of authors and publisher information for your convenience when looking for resources for siblings.

-This month we’re featuring three great downloadable resources for young siblings, teen siblings, and parents.
+Three great downloadable resources for young siblings, teen siblings, and parents.
 While these resources from the Organization for Autism Research focus on autism, the information and activities can be relevant for siblings of any disability.

 Walk with Me by Kristin Lanari (sibling and member of the WisconSibs Board of Directors)